amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 ## Understanding a new design system

-I spent 3 years working on the GOV.UK Design System.
-When I began working with the team, we were just beginning to build an alpha, and by the time I left it was well-established, widely adopted, fully-supported and receiving regular external contributions.
+When I began working with the GOV.UK Design Ssytem team, we were just beginning to build an alpha, and by the time I left it was well-established, widely adopted, fully-supported and receiving regular external contributions.

-It’s been interesting, then, to go back to the beginning of that journey.
+It’s been interesting, then, to go back to the beginning of that journey with Babylon's design system.
 To be asking afresh what’s _really_ essential, and what can be added and improved iteratively as we grow it.

 And the stage of the project is only one of the differences.
-Whereas the GOV.UK Design System only needed to serve web, Babylon DNA needs to serve iOS, Android and Web at the very least, with other platforms likely in the future.
+Whereas the GOV.UK Design System only needed to serve web, Babylon's design system needs to serve iOS, Android and Web at the very least, with other platforms likely in the future.

 Having always been in one of the less technical roles in the team, this makes answering questions like “how do we get things into production?”, “how might we rollout updates?” or “how would someone contribute?” challenging, and I’m not done figuring it out yet.